28 September

 So we are drinking a...

-Rabies is one of the world's most fatal diseases causing thousands of deaths every year and World Rabies Day is aimed at spreading awareness and advice on how to prevent this deadly disease.
+Rabies is one of the world's most fatal diseases causing thousands of deaths every year, and World Rabies Day aims to spread awareness and advice on how to prevent this deadly disease.

 Rabies is spread through the bite of an infected animal – be it wild or domestic dogs, cats, bats and so on.
 The virus takes hold of the nervous system and quickly creeps into the brain.
 Many animals show signs of increased salivation, aggression and a sort of madness, to the point of foaming at the mouth, chasing and biting anything that moves, which in turn spreads the disease to more unwitting victims.